Does Homeowners Insurance Cover Hotel Stay During a Power Outage?

 -

-Clean water or sanitation
+Clean water or working plumbing

 -